 Are parabens necessary in baby shampoo?

-Is "paraben-free" baby shampoo always safer?
+Is paraben-free baby shampoo always safer?

-What are good paraben-free baby shampoo alternatives?
+What are top paraben-free shampoo alternatives?

 Not sure about an ingredient?